jorittmo/AljosaK.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Brain damaged brain student researching and writing about methodological and statistical issues in cognitive neuroscience, as well as other related topics.
-If I feel inclined I might write more technical blog posts and if you're real unlucky there might even slip in some fiction book reviews.
-I will only post about my mental fatigue when I have the energy.
+Brain damaged brain student researching methodological and statistical issues in cognitive neuroscience.
+Interested in how to use data ranging in size from very small to very large for understanding human behaviour and experience.
+My posts here are as much a digital garden as it is a blog, hopefully it will thrive with me, along with both technical proficiency and personal growth.